felipecarrillo100/aisstream-ws-mqtt/README.md

 # AisStream WebSocket to MQTT Bridge

 This Node.js application connects to an AIS WebSocket stream, transforms AIS messages into a standardized JSON format, and forwards them to an MQTT broker to be consumed by Catalog Explorer Live Tracks.

-It supports automatic WebSocket reconnection and configurable options via a `.env` file or CLI arguments.
+It supports automatic WebSocket reconnection and it is configurable via a `.env` file or CLI arguments.

 ---